To Inform HMRC that the Employment Allowance will be claimed

 Follow these steps when you are ready to send your Employer Payment Summary to HMRC for the tax month or quarter.

-1. Open the Payroll folder and then click RTI Submissions or click the Payroll & HR tab on the Ribbon Bar and then click Payroll - RTI Submissions.
+1. Open the Payroll folder and then click HMRC Online Services or click the Payroll & HR tab on the Ribbon Bar and then click Payroll - HMRC Online Services.

 2. Click Employer Payment Summary.